 One of the trickiest parts of drafting a will isn't so much the actual document itself.
 The hardest part of drafting will is sometimes working up the courage to do so.
-You may question why I use a word like courage in this context but I can assure you are you that many people are reading this blog post, maybe even yourself, who have a genuine fear of considering what will happen with their property and assets after they pass away.
+You may question why I use a word like courage in this context.
+Still, I can assure you that many people are reading this blog post, maybe even yourself, who have a genuine fear of considering what will happen with their property and assets after they pass away.

 There are obvious reasons why this is the case.
-None of us like to consider our death but the reality of our lives is that they will all come to an end.
+None of us like to consider our death, but the reality of our lives is that they will all come to an end.
 At that point, each of us is responsible for preparing for that outcome as best we can.
-My recommendation to anyone listening would be to have a will in place if you are over the age of 18.
-The effort the draft will is minimal especially if you do not have a complex life as far as property and debts.
+My recommendation to anyone listening will be to have a will in place if you are over 18.
+The draft's effort is minimal, especially if you do not have a complex life as far as property and debts.
 All it takes is a plan and following through on that plan. new paragraph

 What are the questions you should be asking yourself as you begin to draft a will?

-another important question for you to ask yourself is regarding the person you would like to execute your wishes at the time of your death.
-Once you draft a willing part of that process will be deciding on who will be named as the executor of the estate.
-The executor of your estate executes on your wishes.
-As such, this should be a person that you trust and that you expect who will be able to work with your family to ensure the proper allocation of your assets at the time of your death.
+Another important question for you to ask yourself is regarding the person you would like to execute your wishes at the time of your death.
+Once you draft a willing part of that process, you will decide who will be named as the executor of the estate.
+The executor of your estate executes your wishes.
+As such, this should be a person that you trust and expect who will be able to work with your family to ensure the proper allocation of your assets at the time of your death.
 An executor should not be someone who is also a beneficiary under the will.

-The executor of the will also need to be able to have the wherewithal to apply with the probate court, collect any assets under your estate and also pay any creditors who are owed money at the time of your passing.
-Once all creditors are paid then state funds and property should be distributed according to the terms of your will.
+The executor of the will also need to have the wherewithal to apply with the probate court, collect any assets under your estate, and pay any creditors who are owed money at the time of your passing.
+Once all creditors are paid, then state funds and property should be distributed according to the terms of your will.
 It is simpler if your executor is a person who lives close by to you in is a local Texas resident.

 It is possible to select an executor as someone who does not know you personally.
-I don't know why anyone would do this but it is possible.
-However, I would recommend that you select someone who knows you, your family situation, and his understanding of your particular circumstances.
-This just makes it more likely that the executive will be able to follow through on your wishes and do as you ask him or her to within the will itself.
+I don't know why anyone would do this, but it is possible.
+However, I would recommend selecting someone who knows you, your family situation, and your understanding of your particular circumstances.
+This makes it more likely that the executive will follow through on your wishes and do as you ask them to within the will itself.
 This will also provide you with some Peace of Mind as you begin the planning process surrounding the will.

 What is trust?

-More specifically, trust is a legal device that allows you to delay the passing of a gift to another person.
+More specifically, trust is a legal device that allows you to delay passing a gift to another person.
 This delay may be regarding all portions of a gift or a single portion of a gift.
 Many times, for example, a person will choose to have a large gift sent out to beneficiaries over some time rather than to receive the gift in one lump sum.
 Their trust is most commonly set up within a will when you have minor children.
-The reason for this is fairly obvious in that most people are not comfortable gifting large sums of money or property to minor kids.
+This is fairly obvious because most people are not comfortable gifting large sums of money or property to minor kids.

-One seated determine that you do want to include a trust within your will then you need to pick a person or financial institution to act as the trustee of that trust.
+Once seated, determine that you want to include a trust within your will, then you need to pick a person or financial institution to act as the trustee of that trust.
 The trustee acts similarly about trust as an executor does to a will.
 The trustee will manage the trust according to its terms.

 In Texas, the property is classified as either being separate or community in nature.
-Separate property is any property that is owned before your marriage or acquired during your marriage by gift or inheritance.
-If you are awarded damages during your marriage from a personal injury lawsuit that this also counts as separate property.
-On the other hand, Community property is all property, other than separate property, which is acquired by you or your spouse during your marriage.
+Separate property is any property owned before your marriage or acquired during your marriage by gift or inheritance.
+Suppose you are awarded damages during your marriage from a personal injury lawsuit that this also counts as separate property.
+On the other hand, Community property is all property, other than separate property, which you or your spouse acquires during your marriage.

-As a result, there is such a thing as separate real property, separate personal property as well as Community property regarding personal and real estate.
-If you were to pass away without a will then the probate laws of the city taxes would determine who your heirs are, and the extent to which your property will be distributed among them.
+As a result, there is such a thing as separate real property, separate personal property, and Community property regarding personal and real estate.
+If you were to pass away without a will, then the probate laws of the city taxes would determine who your heirs are and the extent to which your property will be distributed among them.
 An important part of this consideration is whether the property is separate or community in nature.

 How is separate property distributed?

 Separate property is distributed at the time of your death if you do not have a will.
 The method that is employed will depend on whether the property is your real property or personal property.
 Separate property is distributed in the following ways.
-If you are survived by a spouse and children then your separate personal property passes one third-tier spouse and 2/3 to your children.
+If a spouse and children survive you, your separate personal property passes one third-tier spouse and 2/3 to your children.
 The separate real property will pass to your children save for a 1/3 interest in a life estate for your surviving spouse.

-If you have a spouse who survives you, this means that he or she is entitled to use 1/3 of any real property that exists at the time we were passing including what is in your will.
-That life estate can be used during his or her lifetime and once he or she passes away your children will have full title to the separate property that you own and is included in your will.
+If you have a spouse who survives you, this means that they are entitled to use 1/3 of any real property that exists at the time we were passing, including what is in your will.
+That life estate can be used during their lifetime, and once they pass away, your children will have full title to the separate property you own and is included in your will.

 Why is it so important for you to have a will before you die?

-If you were to die without a will then you are leaving it up to the probate laws of Texas to determine how your property is handled and disposed of at the time of your death.
+If you were to die without a will, then you are leaving it up to the probate laws of Texas to determine how your property is handled and disposed of at the time of your death.
 The main motivation for these laws being passed would be the timely and orderly distribution of property.
 This means that the law does not look to any relative or potential heir as a favorite.
-No favoritism will be shown in distributing your property at the time of her death worry to pass away with no will.
+No favoritism will be shown in distributing your property at the time of her death worry about passing away with no will.
 It also doesn't matter how closely related a relative or air would be to you.
-It also doesn't matter what sort of relationship you had with him or her.
+It also doesn't matter what sort of relationship you had with them.
 Meaning, that air that you are not especially close to or even have problems with may end up inheriting property from you against your wishes.

 As you can see, dying without a will could quite probably lead to events occurring in your life that go against your wishes.
-Not only could people stand to recover property from you that you would prefer not to the result of a case may be that increased costs and delays go into place for your family.
-Imagine your spouse or children having to spend sums of money only to have a portion of your estate and up with persons that or not favorable to you or your family.
+Not only could people stand to recover property from you that you would prefer not to, but the result of a case may also be that increased costs and delays go into place for your family.
+Imagine your spouse or children spending sums of money only to have a portion of your estate and up with persons that are not favorable to you or your family.

 What are the sorts of undesirable results that may come about if you die without a will?

-Even if you do not currently have a will you likely have an idea in mind as to how you would like your property to pass to others at the time of your death.
-Dying without a will means that your property may not even be inherited you would have liked.
-I imagine that in building a life for yourself you did not do so to benefit the state of Texas at the time of your death.
+Even if you do not currently have a will, you likely have an idea in mind as to how you would like your property to pass to others at the time of your death.
+Dying without a will means that your property may not even be inherited; you would have liked it.
+I imagine that in building a life for yourself, you did not do so to benefit the state of Texas at the time of your death.
 Rather, you likely built a life for yourself and your family.
 However, you still need to put your wishes on paper to ensure that this happens the way you wanted to at the time of your death.

 Let's take the following situation as an example.
 Suppose that you prefer to leave all your property to your surviving spouse whenever you pass away.
 Your spouse would then be able to provide for and take care of your children when you are gone.
-Although this can be the result of intestate distribution if you were to pass away without a will there is no guarantee that this will unfold exactly as you see fit.
-If you pass away without a will and are survived by your spouse and children, not all of whom are products of your current marriage, then your spouse would receive only 1/2 of the Community property.
+Although this can result from the intestate distribution, if you were to pass away without a will, there is no guarantee that this will unfold exactly as you see fit.
+If you pass away without a will and are survived by your spouse and children, not all of whom are products of your current marriage; then your spouse would receive only 1/2 of the Community property.
 This includes your family home.

-another important consideration is that if the most important people in your life are not your blood relatives then they do not stand much of a chance at all to inherit property from you at the time of your death if you die without a will.
-For example, if you have friends, roommates, people you attend church with, or charitable causes that you wish to be able to hear property from you then you need to be able to have a well-drafted.
-These people and entities stand no chance to inherit or benefit from your passing if you do not have a will.
+Another important consideration is that if the most important people in your life are not your blood relatives, they do not stand much chance to inherit property from you at the time of your death if you die without a will.
+For example, if you have friends, roommates, people you attend church with, or charitable causes that you wish to hear property from you, you need to be able to have a well-drafted.
+If you do not have a will, these people and entities stand no chance to inherit or benefit from your passing.

-This may seem extremely unfair but it is the truth and is the reality of the situation given the probate laws in Texas.
-Additionally, dying without a will can keep assets being tied up in the probate process for many months or even years.
+This may seem extremely unfair, but it is the truth and is the reality of the situation, given the probate laws in Texas.
+Additionally, dying without a will can keep assets tied up in the probate process for many months or even years.
 The probate court will have to determine who your heirs are.
-A person who is determined to be the administrator for your estate will be responsible to the court for attending to matters and ensuring that the law is followed.
+A person determined to be the administrator for your estate will be responsible to the court for attending to matters and ensuring that the law is followed.

-The administrator will have a lot of responsibilities including locating any of your heirs, inventorying all of your property, paying off debts, and identifying debts.
+The administrator will have many responsibilities, including locating any of your heirs, inventorying all of your property, paying off debts, and identifying debts.
 The administrator of the estate will also have to distribute property after the process.
 The ministry will also need to locate documents like deeds and certificates of title to complete these relatively complex processes.
 All of this can take time and money.

 It is not uncommon for the entire proceeds of the urban estate to be spent on administrative costs and fees.
-Dying without a will cost time and money not to mention frustration for your entire family.
-It is incredibly beneficial for your family and responsible for you to have a well-drafted for yourself before it is too late.
-There is no telling my news a pass away and it is assured that it will not occur at an opportune time.
+Dying without a will cost time and money, not to mention frustration for your entire family.
+It is incredibly beneficial for your family and responsible for having a well-drafted for yourself before it is too late.
+There is no telling my news a pass away, and it is assured that it will not occur at an opportune time.

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law and estate planning attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family may be impacted by the filing of an estate planning, divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of an estate planning, divorce, or child custody case.